npm/npme-ansible-module/ansible/librarian_roles/bcoe.npme/README.md

 8. Update `inventory` to point to the blank Ubuntu image.
 9. Run: `ansible-playbook ./deploy.yml -i inventory`.

+# Passwordless sudo

+Ansible expects to be able to run with passwordless sudo.

 That's all there is to it! patches welcome.